 The debt may not be prepaid until three months prior to the maturity date of the mortgage loan (the "Prepayment Release Date").
 For Salt Lake City Marriott Downtown, we may prepay the loan on or after the Prepayment Release Date without payment of fees.
 However, we must pay to the lender, simultaneously with such prepayment, the interest that would have accrued on the outstanding principal balance of the loan at the regular interest rate through the end of the interest period in which such prepayment occurs.

 Includes \$35.0 million senior debt secured by a first mortgage and \$9.0 million subordinated debt.
-(1)

-Includes \$35.0 million senior debt secured by a first mortgage and \$9.0 million subordinated debt.
-The debt may be prepaid at any time except during the period from July 13, 2005 to January 13, 2006.
-We intend to repay the debt with the proceeds of this offering.
-We may not prepay the loan without the express written consent of the lender, and we have no right to prepay the debt until October 2009.
-Notwithstanding the foregoing, if the lender accepts prepayment of the debt prior to October 2009, we must pay a penalty equal to the greater of (i) 1% of the outstanding principal and (ii) the present value, as of the prepayment calculation date, of a series of monthly payments over the remaining term of the loan, each equal to the amount of interest that would be due on the portion of the loan being prepaid, assuming an annual interest rate of 5.11% over the discounted reinvestment rijeld, as such term is defined in the agreement.
-The debt may be prepaid.
-If it is prepaid prior to August 2012, it is subject to a prepayment fee equal to the greater of (i) one percent of the outstanding principal amount or (ii) a yield maintenance premium determined as set forth in the deed of terms.
+(5) The debt may be prepaid.
+If it is prepaid prior to August 2012, it is subject to a prepayment fee equal to the greater of (i) one percent of the outstanding principal amount or (ii) a yield maintenance premium determined as set forth in the deed

-(5) of trust

-(6) (7) (8) The debt may be prepaid at par as of December 2005.

-The debt may be prepaid at par as of December 2005.
-The debt may be prepaid at par as of December 2005.
 The debt may be prepaid at par at any time except during certain days each month as specified in the loan agreement.
-We intend to repay the debt with the proceeds of this offering.
+We intend to repay the debt with the proceeds of this offering and, on a pro forma basis, \$4.5 million of borrowings under our credit facility.

 The debt allows for three one-year extensions provided that certain conditions are met.

 The debt allows for one 12-month extension provided that certain conditions are met.

 There is an accelerated amortization provision based on a predetermined formula of available cash flow.

 We have entered into an interest rate cap on this debt.
 Breakage fees may be payable if the debt is repaid.

-(11) (12) The debt relating to this hotel was incurred with an affiliate of Banc of America Securities LLC, a co-managing underwriter of this offering, as lender.
+The debt relating to this hotel was incurred with an affiliate of Banc of America Securities LLC, a co-managing underwriter of this offering, as lender.